Tour description: Georgian Dublin Walking Tour & Irish Architectural Archive

 Walking Tour of Georgian Dublin

 Dublin has an impressive Georgian architectural heritage with buildings that are known for their beautiful symmetry and their red or tan bricks.
 Large arched doorways, sash windows and doors with ornate fanlights above them add to the elegance of this style of architecture.
-Experienced tour guide Ainnle O'Neill will lead a group of up to sixteen HNS members on a walking tour of Dublin’s Georgian streets.
+Experienced tour guide and University College Dublin History Lecturer Áinnle O'Neill will lead a group of up to sixteen HNS members on a walking tour of Dublin’s Georgian streets.

-The tour will meet outside Leinster House, the seat of the Irish parliament, and will last about two hours.
+The tour will meet outside Leinster House, originally the residence of the Duke of Leinster, and now the seat of the Irish parliament.
+It will last about two hours.
 The route is along Kildare Street, past the Shelbourne Hotel, towards Government Buildings and then around two sides of Merrion Square, finishing in Merrion Square Park.

 Lunch will be in the National Gallery of Ireland (NGI), two minutes’ walk away from the end of the walking tour.
 The Gallery Café will have an area cordoned off for HNS delegates and offers choices of hot and cold food on a self-service basis.
 The price of lunch is not included in the tour so HNS members will pay for their own food.